CAPABILITY · OPS & BACK-OFFICE

 Which source systems does the KPI Snapshot connect to?

-The most common stack is HubSpot or another CRM for pipeline and lead data, QuickBooks Online or Xero for revenue and AR, and a vertical-specific ops system — Mindbody for fitness, Jane App or Vagaro for med spas, Clio or PracticePanther for law, Buildxact or Jobber for contractors.
-We also pull from Stripe if you run card billing directly, and from Google Business Profile or Podium for review scores.
+The most common stack is HubSpot or another CRM for pipeline and lead data, QuickBooks Online or Xero for revenue and AR, and a vertical-specific ops system like Mindbody for fitness, Jane App or Vagaro for med spas, Clio or PracticePanther for law, and Buildxact or Jobber for contractors.
+We also pull from payment processor if you run card billing directly, and from Google Business Profile or Podium for review scores.
 During scoping we map your actual systems and confirm which data fields are clean enough to pull reliably.
-If you're running something we haven't connected before, we review the API documentation and confirm feasibility before you sign anything.
+Running something we haven't connected before?
+We review the API documentation and confirm feasibility before you sign anything.

 What if my QuickBooks data is messy or my CRM has duplicate records?

-Automation surfaces data quality problems faster than manual pulls do — which is actually useful, not a blocker.
-During the scoping session, we audit the state of each source system: how consistent are your QuickBooks chart-of-accounts categories, how clean is your CRM contact and deal data, are there obvious duplicates or miscategorized transactions.
-If the data is too inconsistent to produce a reliable brief, we say so before the build starts and give you a short remediation list.
-For minor inconsistencies — a few miscategorized expense lines, some CRM deals in the wrong stage — the brief can flag those as data quality items alongside the business metrics, so the brief itself becomes a weekly prompt to clean up the underlying records.
-We don't paper over bad data with averages or rounding.
-If a number can't be trusted, we mark it rather than show it as clean.
+Automation surfaces data quality problems faster than manual pulls do, and that works in your favor rather than blocking you.
+During the scoping session we audit the state of each source system: how consistent your QuickBooks chart-of-accounts categories are, how clean your CRM contact and deal data is, whether there are obvious duplicates or miscategorized transactions.
+If the data is too inconsistent to produce a reliable brief, we say so before the build starts and hand you a short remediation list.
+For minor inconsistencies like a few miscategorized expense lines or some CRM deals in the wrong stage, the brief can flag those as data quality items alongside the business metrics, so the brief itself becomes a weekly prompt to clean up the records.
+We never paper over bad data with averages or rounding.
+If a number can't be trusted, we mark it instead of showing it as clean.

 Can I customize which KPIs show up in my brief?

 Yes, and that customization happens during scoping, not after the build ships.
-We document the specific metrics you make decisions from — not a generic list of business KPIs, your actual three to seven numbers.
+We document the specific metrics you make decisions from, not a generic list of business KPIs but your actual three to seven numbers.
 Some owners track gross margin by service line.
-Others care about cost-per-lead.
-Others track a utilization ratio unique to their business model.
+Some care about cost-per-lead.
+Some watch a utilization ratio unique to their business model.
 We map each metric back to its source field, confirm the data is reliable, and build the brief around that spec.
-After launch, if your business changes — you add a location, change your pricing model, start tracking something new — the retainer covers adding or swapping metrics without a full rebuild.
+After launch, if your business changes, you add a location, change your pricing model, or start tracking something new, support covers adding or swapping metrics without a full rebuild.

 How does the anomaly flagging work?

-Each metric in the brief has a normal range calculated from its rolling history — typically the prior 8 to 12 weeks, adjusted for any seasonality pattern we detect during build.
+Each metric in the brief carries a normal range calculated from its rolling history, typically the prior 8 to 12 weeks, adjusted for any seasonality pattern we detect during build.
 When a metric lands outside that range in either direction, the brief flags it at the top with a short note: which metric, how far outside normal, and whether it's improving or declining.
-The flags are directional, not diagnostic — the brief tells you that AR past 30 days jumped this week, not why.
+The flags are directional, not diagnostic.
+The brief tells you AR past 30 days jumped this week, not why.
 The why is still your call.
-For metrics where a weekly swing is inherently noisy (like a restaurant's daily cover count), we widen the band or switch to a smoothed trend line so you're not getting flagged on normal variance.
-The sensitivity settings for each metric are documented in the build spec and adjustable during the retainer.
+For metrics where a weekly swing is inherently noisy, like a restaurant's daily cover count, we widen the band or switch to a smoothed trend line so you're not getting flagged on normal variance.
+The sensitivity settings for each metric are documented in the build spec and adjustable through support.

 How long does setup take and what do you need from me?

 The build runs two to three weeks from signed scope to first live brief.
-What we need from you is a scoping call of 60 to 90 minutes where we document your KPIs, walk through each source system, and collect read-only API credentials or integration access for each tool.
-We handle all API configuration and the automation infrastructure — you don't need a technical contact on your team for this.
-Most of the setup time is integration plumbing and testing: we run the brief through a full week cycle before handing it over so you're not debugging the first live version on a Monday morning.
-After handover, we stay on retainer for API upkeep, format adjustments, and metric changes.
+From you we need a scoping call of 60 to 90 minutes where we document your KPIs, walk through each source system, and collect read-only API credentials or integration access for each tool.
+We handle all API configuration and the automation infrastructure, so you don't need a technical contact on your team for this.
+Most of the setup time is integration plumbing and testing.
+We run the brief through a full week cycle before handing it over, so you're not debugging the first live version on a Monday morning.
+After handover, we stay available for API upkeep, format adjustments, and metric changes.
 If one of your source systems pushes a breaking API change, we catch it before the brief breaks.